JohnCoene/javascript-for-r/_book/7-04-webpack-advanced.md

 ### Vue Code {#packer-adv-shiny-vue-code}

 Let us now explore the contents of `srcjs` and code a basic functionality.
 It's relatively straightforward; it consists of two files.
-The first, `index.js`, creates the Vue application and places it in the `div(id = "app")`.
+The first, `index.js`, creates the Vue\index{Vue} application and places it in the `div(id = "app")`.
 The code for the app itself is in a `.vue` file, which it imports with `import App from "./Home.vue";`.

 ```js
 import Vue from "vue";